kshitiz-shresth/on-demand-isr/README.md

 ## Automatic Revalidation

-The home page will automatically revalidate every 60 seconds (1 minute) after it is first accessed.
+The home page will automatically revalidate every 60 minutes (1 hour) after it is first accessed.
 This is the default revalidate time for static pages in Next.js.

 ## Manual Revalidation